Japetella

 Japetella diaphana inhabits the oxygen minimum zone of the eastern tropical Pacific Ocean.
 It is a species of midwater octopus which is relatively abundant in the Gulf of Mexico compared to the Monterey Bay.
-It has a bioluminescent, yellow ring which starts at the base of its tentacles, of which all are of the same size.
+It has a bioluminescent, yellow ring which starts at the base of its arms, of which all are of the same size.
 The arms are also very short, no longer than the mantle length.
 Total length may be around 12 cm.
 It has been proposed that the female octopus uses the ring to communicate with the opposite gender, perhaps to attract the male to mate.
 Its chromatophores allow it to go almost fully transparent with spots, to be of a solid orange.
 The octopus never touches the seafloor, living its entire life in the water column.
 Mature adults usually live at a depth of 1450 m, while mating occurs at 1000 m.
 The female's bioluminescent ring may be of a specific wavelength, to prevent miscommunication and predator attraction.
 After mating, the female ascends to a depth of 800 m.